Credentials in Qntrl | Qntrl | Bridge | Online Help

 SSH

-• Username/Password: The username and password of the machine where the shell script is intended to be executed.
+• Username/Password: The username and password of the target machine where the shell script is intended to be executed.

 Powershell

 The credentials of this type are used to connect with Windows machine and execute PowerShell commands securely.
 PowerShell credentials created here are used in Bridge and Circuit.
-The below details are required to create a PowerShell:

-1. Username/Password: The username and password of the machine where the PowerShell script is intended to be executed.
+1. Username/Password: The username and password of the target machine where the PowerShell script is intended to be executed.

 Active Directory